csdheepan/setup-angular-project/README.md

  **Navigate to Application Directory**

- navigate to project dir using cmd - cd test-application
+- Navigate to project directory using command `cd directory_name`

 **Navigate to Application Directory**

-- Start the development server using command - ng s
+- Start the development server using command `ng s`

-- You will be prompted to share pseudonymous usage data.
+- You will be prompted to share usage data.
 Choose y.

 - The application will be running on http://localhost:4200/.